 Combining the above indicators, our Modern Innovation System Composite Index puts China at 2.4 in 2020, against an average of 4.4 within our sample of the ten largest open market economies (Figure 5).
-China has made progress toward a modern innovation system since 2010, when it scored 0.74, but still suffers from substantial institutional shortcomings (from heavy state intervention to lagging IP protection) and shows a substantial gap in innovation quality.
+China has made progress toward a modern innovation system since its score of 0.74 in 2010, but still suffers from substantial institutional shortcomings (from heavy state intervention to lagging IP protection) and shows a substantial gap in innovation quality.
 In terms of coverage gaps and caveats, we do not account for some of China's nonmarket features that are relevant for innovation but already covered in other clusters.
 We also face limits on the availability of national and international data on specific elements of China's innovation system (such as subsidies or government guidance funds).